 Try to practise talking to yourself in a way you would speak to a good friend or loved one, or even imagine what might be a really compassionate, kind response instead.
 Most people who find themselves in an abusive relationship are actually some of the most caring, considerate and forgiving people you would want to meet.
 Learning self-compassion is about applying those positive characteristics to yourself.

-For more on recovery from narcissistic abuse you can check out Dr. Sarah Davies book ‘Never Again - moving on from narcissistic abuse and other toxic relationships’ available in paperback and e-book, amazon, ibooks and book retailers.
+For more on recovery from narcissistic abuse you can check out Dr. Sarah Davies book 'How to Leave a Narcissist...
+For Good - moving on from abusive and other toxic relationships' available in paperback and e-book, amazon, ibooks and book retailers.